What is a Medicaid Waiver?

-Adult Day Care – supervision and social activities during daytime hours
+- Adult Day Health Care – supervision, assistance with daily living activities, and social activities during daytime hours

 The total value of the services received by a program participant cannot exceed 80% of what those services would otherwise cost were the participant to reside in a Medicaid-funded nursing home.

 To begin the application process, persons can call 1-866-634-9412, use this online form, or contact their local area agency on aging.